The New Age of Human-Centric Internet

 "One visit to a website, prompting one auction among advertisers, can result in a person’s personal data being seen by hundreds of organisations" – Information Commissioner’s Office about adtech and realtime bidding.

-“If they’re making money mainly by collecting gobs of personal data, I think you have a right to be worried”, - Tim Cook about the Facebook reaction on privacy changes in iOS14.
+“If they’re making money mainly by collecting gobs of personal data, I think you have a right to be worried”, - Tim Cook about the Facebook’s reaction on privacy changes in iOS14.

 AI growing power

-Companies are becoming more data driven nowadays.
+Companies are becoming more data-driven nowadays.
 Margrethe Vestager, the Executive VP of the European Commission already named the triopoly (Google, Facebook, and Amazon) as the digital gatekeepers and declared the clear objective to prevent their domination.
 Meanwhile, for businesses’ survival they need the path to required information about customers.
 Despite the decreased availability of personal data in the post-GDPR world, there are multiple grey areas with various techniques to get ‘analytical’ data about people’s behaviour.
 Some of these methods are based on matching fragmented databases relying on machine learning algorithms and available static identifiers.
 It’s uneasy to control which source of data has been used to feed those machine algorithms.
 Therefore, computing power is used against people’s privacy.
-Moreover, there are reputable global brands that have additional income from indirect selling of people’s data while painting a pretty picture of selling sheer ‘analytics’ based on consumers’ data.

 The history of the relationship between people and brands started from businesses’ intention to create a product that meets customers’ expectations.
 The competition was the source of progress and customer satisfaction.
 Unfortunately, humanity came to the point where corporations having access to the significant amount of personal data combined with growing AI computing power turned people into the passive role of ‘fuel’ for corporations’ growth.
 The wide control of what we see online on the one hand and detailed knowledge about us with prediction of our reactions on the other hand, lead to a situation in human history when people can’t make their independent decisions anymore.
 ‘Our free’ choices are based on corporate goals and instilled to us with the assistance of new technologies.
 Historian Yuval Noah Harari named such technological disruption as one of the top three existential threats to human civilisation.
 The other two are nuclear war and ecological collapse.